waddahmoghram/Integrated_MT_TFM/README.md

 # Integrated_MT_TFM
-Latest compilations of MT_TFM geared towards AIM3 of my PhD thesis entitled **"Integration of Magnetic Tweezers and Traction Force Microscopy to Investigate Extracellular Matrix Microrheology and Keratinocyte Mechanobiology"** by **Waddah Moghram**, PhD student in Biomedical Engineering at the University of Iowa Between 2016-06-28 through 2021-10-31.**
+Latest compilations of MT_TFM geared etween 2016-06-28 through 2021-10-31 for the my PhD thesis entitled, **"Integration of Magnetic Tweezers and Traction Force Microscopy to Investigate Extracellular Matrix Microrheology and Keratinocyte Mechanobiology"** [1].

 This code is a compilation of other codes that is to be used to conduct the complete analysis for the following:

-## Chapter 2 Code
+## Chapter 2 Code [2]

-## Chapter 3 Code
+## Chapter 3 Code [3]
 1. DIC Video Analysis (MT):
 	1. Run Dr. Sander Modified code to track the magnetic bead.
 See protocol on how to execute that code.
 	2. Run ExtractBeadCoorindates